ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Reference Values:

 : A set of values against which values of Claims can be compared as part of applying an Appraisal Policy for Evidence.
+Reference Values are sometimes referred to in other documents as known-good values, golden measurements, or nominal values, although those terms typically assume comparison for equality, whereas here Reference Values might be more general and be used in any sort of comparison.

 Relying Party: